Chris-moreton12/Peak-Walks/README.md

 > Used for obtaining code for JavaScript flip cards.
 Used for checking the vlidation of HTML and CSS.

 ### Lighthouse
-> Used to check the perforance, accessibliy and best practices of my site.
+> Used to check the performance, accessibliy and best practices of my site.

 <a name="testing"></a>
 # Testing
-> Testing on this site was primarily complted by myself.
+> Testing on this site was primarily completed by myself.
 A couple of friends and a family members checked over the site to find any problems.

 ### Testing Phase